FemtoEmacs/Sumerian/lesson-06-ama-gi/README.md

 ![image](https://github.com/user-attachments/assets/5ec05590-dd58-4af8-89a4-9b65dce985de)

+## Translation
+*For Lugalemush, Entemena, governor of Lagash, the chosen of Nanshe's heart, the general governor of Ningirsu, the son of Enannatum, the governor of Lagash, has built the shrine of Dugru.
+He instituted a remission of Lagash's obligations.
+He returned the mother to her children.
+He returned the children to their mother.*

 ## Annotations
 I want to invite you to help me with the translation.
 You can request a pull if you disagree with my reading or interpretation of the famous cone.